QA score and CSAT score weren’t correlated 👉 so agents weren't incentivized to impact CX

 We also have a positive correlation between CSAT and QA now, and reps feel more empowered to do what they think is right to take care of our members.
 They feel confident getting creative and finding the right solution for people, instead of feeling stuck behind rules.
 They’re chatting with teammates about complicated cases, taking ownership over their solutions, and members are getting custom solutions when they call in.

 And reps are happier too.
-Before I think they might have felt like they wanted to help a member on a call, but couldn’t.
+Before I think they might have felt like they wanted to help a member on a call, but couldn’t because they were restricted by our QA rubric.
 Where now they feel like they have the power to do their jobs, which is to make our members happy.